MicrosoftDocs/entra-docs/docs/id-governance/identity-governance-applications-existing-users.md

 ## Create app role assignments in Microsoft Entra ID

 For Microsoft Entra ID to match the users in the application with the users in Microsoft Entra ID, you need to create application role assignments in Microsoft Entra ID.
 Each application role assignment associates one user to one application role of one service principal.

 When an application role assignment is created in Microsoft Entra ID for a user to an application, and the application supports provisioning, then:

 - Microsoft Entra ID will query the application via SCIM, or its directory or database, to determine if the user already exists.
-- Subsequent updates to the user's attributes in Microsoft Entra ID will be sent to the application.
+- When subsequent updates are made to the user's attributes in Microsoft Entra ID, Microsoft Entra ID will sent those updates to the application.
 - The user will remain in the application indefinitely unless they're updated outside Microsoft Entra ID, or until the assignment in Microsoft Entra ID is removed.
-- On the next review of that application's role assignments, the user will be included in the review.
+- On the next access review of that application's role assignments, the user will be included in the access review.
 - If the user is denied in an access review, their application role assignment will be removed.
 Microsoft Entra ID will notify the application that the user is blocked from sign-in.

 If the application does not support provisioning, then